 - Represents Amara in the community as an education and community liaison, as appropriate.

-- Master’s degree in Human Services/Education/Public Policy or related field and one year of social services experience OR
+- Master’s degree in Human Services/Education/Public Policy or related field and one year of social services experience

-- Bachelor’s Degree in Human Services/Education/Public Policy or related field with a minimum of 2 years of experience OR
+- Bachelor’s Degree in Human Services/Education/Public Policy or related field with a minimum of 2 years of experience

-- Associates Degree in Human Services/Education/Public Policy or related field with 3 to 5 years related experience
+- Associates Degree in Human Services/Education/Public Policy or related field with 3 to 5 years related experience.

 - 2+ years in a learning specialist or similar role, with direct “hands on” training experience.